-Scout Tafoya is a blogger and filmmaker living in Doylestown, PA.
+Scout Tafoya is a critic and filmmaker living in Doylestown, PA.
 He writes for and edits the arts blog Apocalypse Now and directs both feature length and short films, many of which are free to watch at honorszombiefilms.com.
 His list of peculiar achievements include teaching a class on the cultural importance of zombie movies while in high school, lecturing on Dystopian sci-fi at Villanova, shooting an eighty minute feature in only eight shots and calling it Tron Wayne Gacy on a dare, and making the world's first all-improv horror film about Quakers.
 Scout is in pre-production on a sci-fi homage to "My Own Private Idaho."

 A dispatch from a virtual New York Film Festival on the latest from Philippe Lacôte, Eugène Green, and Philippe Garrel.

 A dispatch from the New York Film Festival's online version.

 A look back at John Hyams' 2012 maligned masterpiece.